CalBearKen/Emergent.AI/ReadMe.md

 ![Emergent AI](https://github.com/user-attachments/assets/0c899c3a-af67-4479-a307-aae71d06b5ca)

 Emergent.AI is a disaster scenario response assistant when there is no professional response service.
 This is meant to be a last resort when emergency services are unavailable.
+It follows Red Cross and FEMA first-aid guidelines.